kailash-manasarovar/statement/docs/timeline/2024/april.md

 - I guess there could be some CCTV of the distract-and-drug, there are countless cameras along the Carrer Diana.
 - My guess is there is clandestine film of *all of this* from my friends in law enforcement.
 - And I'm pretty certain they've all dropped each other in it already anyway; thanks Ugly love <3
-- I guess I'm proving the existence of the hypno-tech, and *everything* it can do, all by meself.
-- June 2026 post-Kailash commentary: So right now, I'm not sure Who's tricked Who, but I'm guessing - with good reason - that God is the winner.

 ### Clues on X about this night

-- I am up all night on 28th and way into Monday 29th's early hours, up to 6am, tweeting.
+- I am up all night on 28th and way into Monday 29th's early hours, and on up to 6/7am, tweeting.
-- I don't understand these tweet timings as I'm due to start work.
+- I don't understand these tweet timings as it is not a holiday and I'm due to start work.
+- I'm literally up all night, it seems.
+- Did they sedated-and-rape, let me tweet a bit, go again, let me tweet a bit, go again, like that?
-- Why didn't I go to sleep?
+- Why didn't I go to sleep after being [drugged by the gypsies in the street](#drugged-in-the-street-by-denia-gypsies)?
-- Here's the [tweet search](https://x.com/search?q=(from%3A1frgvn)%20until%3A2024-04-29%20since%3A2024-04-28&src=typed_query).
+- Here's the [tweet search](https://x.com/search?q=(from%3A1frgvn)%20until%3A2024-04-29%20since%3A2024-04-28&src=typed_query) from that night.
+- Did I go to work the next day?
+- Would Polygon have ingnored it if I didn't turn up?
+- Can we check?
+Ooooh, they've started dropping each other in it there too have they?
+Great!
 - Why am I up all night tweeting exuberantly?
 - I said "Earlier today" at 6.07am, what did I mean by earlier?
+- Why do I still think it's *today*?
+- I appear to be extremely high.

 ### Smelling toast